Antse/antse.github.io/pages/tailscale_acl.md

 There is a file defining the global access policy to tailscale, it's a big JSON file.

-the simplest way to implement our scope policy is to define 2 groups :
+the simplest way to implement our scope policy is to define 3 groups :

 - platform
 - developer
+- datanalyst

 	"groups": {
 			"group:platform": [